LucasCosas/workshop-mlops-iot/README.md

 Click new pipeline and chose Azure Repos Git and Existing Azure Pipelines YAML File /pipeline/azure-pipelines.yml

-Save the pipeline withouth running.
+Save and run the pipeline

-In order to have the same Variables names that we created on the first step, we need rename it to "iotmodel" or the name of the variables you're using (if you ran the pipeline it's ok, simply cancel the current build and rename)

 ### Training and Registering pipeline

 The pipeline above did a few things:

 Registered a datastore pointing to a BLOB
 Registered a dataset
 Trained a model
 Registered the model in AML and created an Azure DevOps Artifact